How IVF impacts on your work

 Asking for help

 Being clear about the treatment you’re receiving will ultimately mean getting the help and support you need.
 And if it’s your partner who’s having treatment don’t forget that IVF can take its toll on you too.
 Your employer should be made aware.
+Whatever the outcome of the treatment, don’t ask more of yourself than you can cope with.
+Have the time off needed and the wellbeing of you both the priority as you manage your work-life balance while undergoing IVF.

 Conclusion